Updated: Jan 17

 By twisting the legs to the side during the raise, you allow for good oblique activation, making it a perfect exercise to get totally chiseled obliques!

-So far, all 3 exercises are dynamically involving, meaning that there is a phase of contraction and then relaxation.
+So far, all 3 exercises are dynamically involved, meaning that there is a phase of contraction and then relaxation.

 Truth is, however, that the core and the abs not only provide for dynamic strength but also static such.